Reeve - User Guide

 Format: attendance delete STUDENT_INDEX d/ATTENDANCE_DATE

-• The specified student is chosen based on STUDENT_INDEX of Reeve.
+ATTENDANCE_DATEin the specified student. - The specified student is chosen based on

 Example: